-- A. All fees received for park acquisition and development and will be dedicated for the purpose of acquiring and developing parkland within the proposed subdivision development.
+- A. If the proposed residential development falls within the Central City (Park Planning District 4), see Section VI(A). - B. If the calculation for required Neighborhood Based Park dedication within the proposed subdivision development that falls outside Park Planning District 4 results in less than five (5) acres and/or the calculation for required Community Park dedication does not result in thirty (30) acres and/or does not meet site selection criteria as per Section V. of this policy, the Park & Recreation Department may recommend that a fee-in-lieu of Neighborhood Based and/or Community Park land dedication be required. - C. All fees received for Neighborhood Based Park acquisition and development and Community Park acquisition will be dedicated for the purpose of acquiring and developing parkland within the proposed subdivision development.
 However, if acquisition and development of a Neighborhood Based or Community Park is not achievable within the proposed subdivision development, then the Park & Recreation Department shall: - 1.
 Have the discretion of determining if park and recreational needs of the proposed subdivision development would be served by the expansion of existing park sites located within the same Neighborhood Unit where the proposed subdivision development is located. - 2.
-If such acquisition opportunities are not available within the Neighborhood Unit, then areas within the adjacent contiguous Neighborhood Unit(s) may be considered for acquisition if it will beneficially serve the residents of the proposed subdivision development. - 3.
-If such acquisition opportunities are not available within the adjacent contiguous Neighborhood Unit(s), then areas within the adjacent contiguous Community Park Unit(s) or within the Park Planning District may be considered for acquisition if it will beneficially serve the residents of the proposed subdivision development.
+If such acquisition opportunities are not available within the Neighborhood Unit, then areas within the adjacent contiguous Neighborhood Unit(s) may be considered for acquisition if it will beneficially serve the residents of the proposed subdivision development.

+- 3. If such acquisition opportunities are not available within the adjacent contiguous Neighborhood Unit(s), then areas within the adjacent contiguous Community Park Unit(s) or within the Park Planning District may be considered for acquisition if it will beneficially serve the residents of the proposed subdivision development.
 Additionally, funding for Community Park acquisition may be accumulated from Community Park Units with the Park Planning District, adjacent contiguous Community Park Units or adjacent Park Planning District equal to the percentage of service radius (1.5 mile) within the adjacent Park Planning District. - 4.
 Notwithstanding subsections (1) through (3) above, for the Central Business District Community Park Unit and the Near Southside Community Park Unit, as those units are identified in Exhibit A to this Policy, the following rules shall apply: - i.
-All Central City Flat Fees collected within the Central Business District Community Park Unit shall only be spent within the Central Business District Community Park Unit;
+All Central City Flat Fees collected within the Central Business District Community Park Unit shall only be spent within the Central Business District Community Park Unit; - ii.
+Central City Flat Fees collected outside the Central Business District Community Park Unit shall not be spent within the Central Business District Community Park Unit; - All Central City Flat Fees collected within the Near Southside Community Park Unit shall only be spent within the Near Southside Community Park Unit; - iv.
+Central City Flat Fees collected outside the Near Southside Community Park Unit shall not be spent within the Near Southside Community Park Unit; - D. The amount of the fee in lieu of parkland dedication shall be determined by the following method: - 1.
+The amount equal to the Fair Market Value of the required land dedication, and, if applicable, less a credit for the value of the land actually dedicated for park and recreational purposes.
+The Fair Market Value will be determined by the City of Fort Worth.